Model reveals college football picks for 2025 Championship Week on Saturday

-2025 Championship Week odds, college football picks, best bets: Model backs Ohio State, Duke on Saturday
+2025 Championship Week odds, college football picks, best bets: Model backs Duke, Ohio State on Saturday

 SportsLine's model reveals its college football conference championship picks and best bets for Saturday, Dec.
 6